 A Stipulation and Recommendation was filed jointly by Duke Energy Ohio, the Staff, the Office of the Ohio Consumers' Counsel and the Ohio Energy Group on August 31, 2021, which was approved without modification by the PUCO on April 20, 2022.
 The Stipulation and Recommendation resolved all open issues regarding MGP remediation costs incurred between 2013 and 2019, Duke Energy Ohio's request for additional deferral authority beyond 2019 and the pending issues related to the Tax Act described below as it related to Duke Energy Ohio's natural gas operations.
-As a result of the approval of the Stipulation and Recommendation, Duke Energy Ohio recognized pretax charges of approximately \$15 million to Operating revenues, regulated natural gas and \$58 million to Operation, maintenance and other and a tax benefit of \$72 million to Income Tax (Benefit) Expense in the Condensed Consolidated Statements of Operations for the six months ended June 30, 2022.
-The Stipulation and Recommendation further acknowledged Duke Energy Ohio's ability to file a request for additional deferral authority in the future related to environmental remediation of any MGP impacts in the Ohio River, if necessary, subject to specific conditions.
+As a result of the approval of the Stipulation and Recommendation, Duke Energy Ohio recognized pretax charges of approximately \$15 million to Operating revenues, regulated natural gas and \$58 million to Operations for the six months ended June 30, 2022.
+The Stipulation and Recommendation and Recommendation and Recommendation and consolidated Statements of Operations for the six months ended June 30, 2022.
+The Stipulation and Recommendation for the rand a tax benefit of \$72 million to Income Tax (Benefit) Expense in the Condensed Consolidated Statements of Operations for the six months ended June 30, 2022.
+The Stipulation and Recommendation of any MGP impacts in the Ohio River, if necessary, subject to specific conditions.
 On June 15, 2022, the PUCO granted the rehearing requests of Interstate Gas Supply, Inc. (IGS) and The Retail Energy Supply Association (RESA), which were filed on May 20, 2022, for further consideration.
 Duke Energy Ohio cannot predict the outcome of this matter.